ingramcomputers/acronis-rmm/README.md

 I could not figure out a way to download the agent directly from Acronis.
 But I did not spend much time on it.

+If you do not want the tray icon, you need to specify the components during install.
+I could not find a way to brand the icon.
+It doesn't do much anyway. (--add-components=agentForWindows,agentForAmp)

 4 things to edit

 $token : You will need to generate a token for the client.
 Read the token section in this guide: https://www.acronis.com/en-us/support/documentation/CyberProtectionService/#deploying-agents-through-group-policy.html